 What this means for your family: New Jersey's dementia infrastructure is real, well-funded in places, and routinely under-claimed by the families who could benefit.
 But no single state office or research hub coordinates it.
 You need a map.
 This guide is that map.

-The medical home: where to get diagnosed and stay in care
+The medical home for NJ dementia care: where to get diagnosed and stay in care

 If a family member's memory, judgment, or daily functioning has changed in a way that is not explained by depression, infection, medication side effects, sleep, or grief, a comprehensive memory evaluation is the right next step.
 NJ has five academic-tier networks that anchor dementia diagnosis and ongoing care.